Stop what you are doing and make this vegan Wellington recipe! Yes, I am serious, it is that good!

 Then you stuff the puff pastry and bake.

-While I do consider this a vegan mushroom wellington, you do not use a giant portobello mushroom like other recipes do.
-No shame to other recipes, I just prefer a different texture for my vegan mushroom wellington and cutting into a huge chunk of portobello just isn’t it.
+While I do consider this a vegan mushroom Wellington, you do not use a giant portobello mushroom like other recipes do.
+No shame to other recipes, I just prefer a different texture for my vegan mushroom Wellington, and cutting into a huge chunk of portobello just isn’t it.

-Here is what you are going to do!
+Here is what you do!

 Put the mushrooms in your pan and set a timer for 5 minutes.
 Constantly stir until the mushrooms are soft and fully release their moisture.